 Articles Tagged ‘Turkish Airlines’

-Turkish Airlines starts circular route from Istanbul Atatürk to Mombasa in Kenya and Kilimanjaro in Tanzania.
+Turkish Airlines starts flights from Istanbul Atatürk Airport in Turkey to Lahore Airport in Pakistan.

-Turkish Airlines connects Istanbul Atatürk Airport in Turkey with Hurghada in Egypt.
+Turkish Airlines starts flights from Istanbul Atatürk Airport in Turkey to Mazar-i-Sharif Airport in Afghanistan.

 Turkish Airlines starts flights from Istanbul Sabiha Gökçen Airport in Turkey to Düsseldorf Airport and Frankfurt Airport in Germany, and Tel Aviv Airport in Israel.

 Cameroon market increases capacity by 50% in 12 months; new services from #1 carrier Camair-Co drives growth

 Three new carriers — Karinou Airlines, Turkish Airlines and RwandAir — have broken onto the leaderboard of top airlines operating in Cameroon in the last year – all no doubt receiving the traditional warm welcome from the people of this Central African country. anna.aero takes a look at this burgeoning market.

 Turkish Airlines introduces services from Istanbul Atatürk Airport to Kathmandu Airport in Nepal.

 Tunis Airport continues its traffic rebuild as Turkish and Afriqiyah double capacity in the last year